-We currently expect that, prior to the completion of this offering, we will enter into a confirmatory employment letter with Dr. Alexander, our President and Chief Executive Officer.
-The confirmatory employment letter will have no specific term and will provide for at-will employment.
+In 2017, we entered into an offer letter with Dr. Alexander, our President and Chief Executive Officer, and amended the offer letter in July 2018.
+The amended offer letter has no specific term and provides for at will employment.
 Dr. Alexander's current annual base salary is \$500,000 and Dr. Alexander is considered annually for a target bonus of 50% of his annual base salary, subject to the terms and conditions of a bonus plan approved by our board of directors.